 WW1: The Battle of Messines

-Remember this is a sample itinerary and can be tailored to suit your group’s requirements!
+This is a sample itinerary that can be Tailor-Made for your Group

 Why Book with us?

 - Irish owned & operated and have been in business since 2003

 - Professional guides

 - Licenced by the Commission for Aviation Regulation, TA 0533

 Day 1 – Memorial Museum Passchendaele 1917 & Menin Gate Memorial

 Fly from Dublin to Brussels.
 Meet your Tour Manager on arrival and transfer by executive coach to Ypres.
 Visit the world-renowned Memorial Museum Passchendaele devoted to the 1917 Battle of Passchendaele (also known as the Third Battle of Ypres).
 It displays relics of the Great War including an extensive collection of impressive photos & in carefully replicated trenches visitors can imagine themselves in WW1.
 Continue to your hotel for check-in.